John-Nik/portfolio/README.md

 <br><li>0.6.12.36: Flipped the orientation of the circle so the backside is visible to the user, eliminating the Z axis from playing an effect
 <br><li>0.6.12.37: Changed the orientation of the circle again
 <br><li>0.6.12.38: Will stop writing changes due to the overwhelming amount of them for this 1 issue
+<br><li>0.6.12.39: Finally found the issue.
+The issue is that Safari tries to optimize browser perfomance by not drawing flat planes/elements.
+During all the previous attempts at the icons being drawn in three dimensions, javascript and scss had their planes completely flat to the user when hovered.
+The issue of the previous versions can be seen on https://codepen.io/Giannis-Nikolaou/pen/RwOWLLP